A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 A UNICEF staff member helps a child in Syria try on winter boots provided as part of UNICEF's winter aid effort.

-Cash support to be linked to services for recovering families in Syria
+Cash support is linked to services for recovering families in Syria

 Helping households in Ukraine weather a fourth winter amid full-scale war